Ozzie Albies Player Props: Braves vs. Diamondbacks

 Ozzie Albies At The Plate

-- Albies has had an RBI in 20 games this season (35.1%), including 12 multi-RBI outings (21.1%).
-He has also driven home three or more of his team's runs in three contests.
+- Albies has picked up an RBI in 34.5% of his games this season, with two or more RBI in 20.7% of his games.
+He has also produced three or more runs in three contests.

-- In 35.1% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (5.3%).
+- He has scored in 20 of 58 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.